• Skip to primary navigation

 The resulting symptoms of a brachial plexus injury include loss of sensation, lack of movement or paralysis, and pain or weakness.
 Where the symptoms occur depends on which of the five brachial plexus nerves were damaged.

-Treatments are available for brachial plexus injuries, but treatment does not always reverse all damage.
+• Treatments for brachial plexus injuries are available, but treatment does not always reverse all damage.
 For mild injuries, natural healing and sometimes some physical therapy are enough to correct the damage.

 Babies born in the breech position, during a long and difficult labor, or with an unusually high birth weight are at a greater risk of suffering a brachial plexus injury.